East Africa: Popular depictions

 There are movies that have depicted East Africa in various forms.
 7 Days in Entebbe, The Last King of Scotland, Out of Africa, Queen of Katwe, The Constant Gardener, Hotel Rwanda, The Good Lie, and Captain Phillips are a few of the critically acclaimed movies.
 In the video games Halo 2 and Halo 3, East Africa is one of the central locations for the campaigns.

 Economy

-Addis Ababa is a major financial hub in East Africa.
+Nairobi is a major financial hub in East Africa.

 Agriculture plays a major role in the economy of East Africa, employing the majority of the population and contributing significantly to the GDP.
 Tourism is especially developed in Tanzania and Kenya, due to safari parks.
 Nairobi and Addis Ababa are the main financial hubs in East Africa.

 While East Africa is the fastest growing region in Africa, several countries in the region are struggling economically, with their situation worsened by political instability, such as the economy of South Sudan which stagnated due to the South Sudanese Civil War.